 “It was here in the C-Wing that notorious prisoners Ivan Milat and George Savvas plotted to escape in 1997.
 Their attempt was thwarted and the two, separated.
 George Savvas was found dead, twenty four hours after what would have been the day of their escape… in the very cell you stand in now.”

-WHAT?!I looked around the cell block, nervously.
+I looked around the cell block, nervously.
 I was alone in the C-Wing, the last cell block constructed at Maitland Gaol.
 Doors were routinely slamming behind me as I walked through the wing.
 Was it the wind?
 Or something else…?

 I think it was fair to say I was officially freaked out.
-And as I was currently standing in Australia’s most notorious gaol, with the evidence of prisoner’s past still on display on every wall and around each corner, I had every right to feel this way.
+And as I was currently standing in Australia’s most notorious prison, with the evidence of prisoner’s past still on display on every wall and around each corner, I had every right to feel this way.

 Women were removed from the gaol in the 1950s, when it became male only territory.
 As the years went by, it got overcrowded, holding more prisoners than it could possibly cope with.

 Part of the reason that it closed in 1998, was because it was an 1840s gaol trying to meet 1990s conditions… a feat which would prove to be impossible.

-Life in Maitland Gaol
+Life at Maitland Gaol

 There was a code of conduct between prisoners – you could be a murderer, a thief, or a thug and you’d probably find some sort of acceptance within the gaol.

 Overall, it was not a fun place to be, as you might imagine.
 Prisoners were miserable.
 Wardens were miserable and quite a few escapes were made over the years.

 Maitland Gaol achieved some notoriety for some of these escapes, particularly those plotted by high profile criminals.